RodrigoArendFlores/Adventureworkes/README.md

 The pipeline de EL (extract-load) was carried out with Stitch and the DW tool used was GCP(Google Cloud Platform) with the Data Build Tool DBT.

-In repository you will find the DBT code used in the project that I mentioned above.
+In repository you will find certain part of the DBT code used in the project that I mentioned above.

-The entire project is in the file "advernture_works.rar".
+The entire DBT code is in the file "adventure_works.rar".